Studies Warned Illinois Legalization Demand Could Not Be Met By Current Supply – Now May Be Too Late

 While the incredible progress in cannabis policy has been the result of a powerful grassroots movement, critics report it is becoming evident that this may no longer be the case.
 Demand is the key issue moving forward, and unfortunately, when politics is involved, patients end up paying the price.
 Prior to 2017, it was illegal for medical cannabis license holders or their affiliated political action committees to contribute to political candidates.

 This law was overturned at the federal level in 2017, allowing the current license holders in Illinois to use their influence to sway legislation, arguing that they should be grandfathered into recreational licenses and that no further licenses should be granted to any parties.
 Additional points have been presented in support of giving current license holders a chance to fully activate their production levels before approving new licenses.
-However, evidence supporting the idea that the consumer demand of a fully operational, adult-use legal market, could be effectively met by the current number of licenses issued seem to be lacking.
+However, evidence supporting the idea that the consumer demand of a fully operational, adult-use legal market could be effectively met by the current number of licenses issued seems to be lacking.

 An Effort to Corner the Free IL Cannabis Market

-If history has taught anything from the many states (and Canada) that have fully legalized cannabis, it’s that demand can, and will rapidly outstrip supply, sending the entire program crashing down.
+If history has taught anything from the many states (and Canada) that have fully legalized cannabis, it’s that demand can and will rapidly outstrip supply, sending the entire program crashing down.
 Nevertheless, a state trade organization, the Medical Cannabis Alliance of Illinois (MCAI), led by former state senator Pam Althoff, is advocating for restrictive legislation that could result in strictly limiting the IL market to its current players, barring any new licenses and thus, significantly increasing the probability of similar disastrous supply shortages taking place in Illinois.

 New State Commissioned Study Shows IL Demand Will Exceed Licensed Growers’ Ability to Supply